helping you

 However, we believe that it’s not too late to change.

-Most importantly, share the good ideas and practices with your family, friends, neighbours and others.
+Then share the ideals and lifestyle with your family, friends, neighbours and others.
+Even though it might not be easy at the beginning.

-Because we are all responsible for the future of our cultures, other forms of life and the environment we live in.
+This is because we all are responsible for the future of our cultures, other forms of life and the environment we live in.